Help us make the River Region more walkable and bicycle friendly! Click here to learn more about this project and provide your feedback.

 Trailhead 1 of the Pike Road Natural Trail is located on the southern side of Meriwether Road, between Barnes Road and U.S. Highway 231.
 It includes parking, a covered picnic pavilion with charcoal grill, tables and lighting, and a restroom facility.
 The trailhead faclity is ADA accessible.

-Trailhead 2 is located near the Old Town Hall site at the corner of Meriwether and Pike Roads.
-An accessible restroom facility and pavilion are planned for the location.
+Trailhead 2 is located at Veterans Park, near the Old Town Hall site at the corner of Meriwether and Pike Roads.
+A restroom facility and parking are available, as well as access to the mural wall, community ball field, Pike Road Veterans Memorial and Pavilion, and public playground.

 Click here to access a Google Map that shows the route of phase I and the locations of both trailheads.